JeremyMet/Binary_Field/README.md

 1. GF2 : Allows to perform polynomial/finite field arithmetics in characteristic 2.
 2. Binary_Matrix : Allows to perform matrix arithmetic in characteristic 2.
 3. Berlekamp : Allows to factorize binary polynomial thanks to the Berlekamp algorithm.
+4. Mastrovito : A FPGA Design Tool to generate Mastrovito Matrices.

 ## GF2 Class